Our rating: (4.5/5)

 Good/Excellent (4.6/5)

 All of our tests of accepting a card payment on Square Terminal have gone smoothly.
 From the checkout interface, it’s quick to find the payment button and proceed to payment with the help of timely on-screen prompts.
-The (on-screen) PIN pad has large buttons for easy PIN entry.
+The (on-screen) PIN pad has large buttons for easy entry.

 Quality of hardware and design